FindMySchool LogoFindMySchool

 Rising from the streetscape of White City, Hammersmith Academy stands as a modern architectural statement in a borough known for its educational density.
 Opened in 2011, this co-educational academy represents a unique partnership between the ancient and the ultra-modern: The Worshipful Company of Mercers (a 700-year-old livery company) and The Worshipful Company of Information Technologists.

 This dual heritage shapes the school's entire ethos.
 It is a place where traditional values of conduct meet a curriculum heavily slanted towards digital media and creative technology.
-With 780 students, it is smaller than many London comprehensives, creating a tight-knit atmosphere where the head teacher knows the students well.
-The 2024 GCSE results place the school in the top 25% of schools in England, confirming its status as a high-performing local option.
+It creates a tight-knit atmosphere where the head teacher knows the students well.
+The latest 2025 GCSE dataset places the school 1,141st out of 3,688 schools overall in England and 13th in Hammersmith and Fulham, confirming its status as a solid local option.

 The building itself sets the tone.
 Designed by BDP, the campus is wrapped in a distinctive yellow and grey facade that makes it instantly recognisable on Cathnor Road.
 Inside, the design prioritises visibility and community; a large central atrium connects the floors, and glass-walled classrooms signal a culture of openness.
 There is very little of the "hidden corners" feel of older schools.